andykuszyk/kong-linkerd-zipkin/README.md

 Following `make test`, traces can be seen in Zipkin by visiting http://localhost:9411.

+## Running the plugin tests
+The plugin for Kong which tries to recreate the Linkerd header can be found in `./kong/linkerd-trace-context/`.
+Most of the code is in the `linkerd.lua` file, whose accompanying tests (`linkerd_tests.lua`) need to be run with [`luajit`](http://luajit.org/), since they are not compatible with vanilla Lua.

 ## Components
 ### "Service"
 A simple app that prints information about the request given to it.